eoyilmaz/stalker/docs/source/task_review_workflow.rst

 Both :class:`.Task` instances and :class:`.Review` instances have an attribute called ``revision_number``.
 Each Review with the same revision_number considered in the same set of revisions.
-It is only possible to have multiple Review instances with the same revision_number value if there are more than one responsible for a Task.
+It is only possible to have multiple Review instances with the same revision_number value if their :attr:`.reviewer` attribute are different.

 The :attr:`.Task.revision_number` starts from 0 and this represents the base or initial revision and it is increased by 1 when one of the resources request a review (by calling :meth:`.Task.request_review()`).

-A newly created Review instance will have a revision_number which is equal to the value of the Task.revision_number at the time it is created.
+A newly created Review instance will have a revision_number which is equal to the value of the Task.revision_number + 1 at the time it is created.
 But it never will or should be 0 cause this represents the base or initial revision.

 So, a Task with revision_number is 0 has no revision yet.
 A Task with revision number is set to 2 has two sets of Revisions.